kmfdm303/FrontEndExampleProject/README.md

   * less
   * lib

 We are going to add a file called prettyNumber.js to the js directory which will just have a little function that I wrote a few years ago that will take a number in bytes and give it a proper label based on which counting system you use.
-Paste the following code into prettyNumber.js
+Paste the following code into a new file in the src/js directory called prettyNumber.js

 ######src/js/prettyNumber.js
 ```javascript